0xjiayu/go_parser/README.md

 ### Note

-1. This tool is written in Python2, and tested only on IDA7.2/IDA7.0;
+1. This tool is written in Python3, and tested on IDA7.4+;
 2. The strings parsing module was migrated from [golang_loader_assist](https://github.com/strazzere/golang_loader_assist), and I added the feature of string pointers parsing.
 It only supports x86(32bit & 64bit) architecture for now.

 ### Refer